-The company’s immediate objective is to define a high grade core of zinc mineralisation within a massive area — 100 square kilometres — of zinc mineralisation at Bluebush through utilising existing high-quality data and drill hole information.
-At Paperbark the company will look to optimise the existing Joint Ore Reserves Committee (JORC) compliant mineral resource at the JB Prospect and assess the potential to define copper oxide and copper sulphide mineral resources.
-The priority for both projects is to ensure the team can capture value as the zinc and copper prices continues to firm over the next 12-36 months.
+The company will continue drilling to define a high-grade core of zinc mineralisation within a massive area — 100 square kilometres — of zinc mineralisation at Bluebush by using existing high-quality data and drill hole information.
+At Paperbark, the company will look to optimise the existing Joint Ore Reserves Committee (JORC) compliant mineral resource at the JB Zone Prospect and assess the potential to define copper oxide and copper sulphide mineral resources.
+The priority for both projects is to ensure the team can capture value as the zinc and copper prices continue to rise over the next 12-36 months.

-Leveraging their extensive experience in both the technical and financial sides of minerals transactions, Pursuit Minerals plans to create and capture value within a 24-36 month period.
+Leveraging their extensive experience in both the technical and financial sides of minerals transactions, Pursuit Minerals plans to create and capture value within a 24 to 36-month period.

-Opportunities to add value-creating new projects to the company’s portfolio will be continually assessed.
+Opportunities to add valuable new projects to the company’s portfolio will continue to be assessed.